Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/openpgp-card/openvpn/easyrsa.rst

                 $ p11tool --list-all

-            **(Required step)** If this is the first time you sign a certificate with the CA, you might want to retrieve the URI of the CA’s private key from the HSM, and include it in the config file.
+            **(Required step)** If this is the first time you sign a certificate with the CA, you might want to retrieve the URI of the CA's private key from the HSM, and include it in the config file.

             .. note::
-                The key’s URI should be in this format:
+                The key's URI should be in this format:

                 .. code-block:: bash